datenstrom/community/README.md

 ## How to work with us

 Focus on people, not on technical details and lots of features.
 There are many ways to become active in our community.
 Think about what you want to do and what would make your life easier.
-Test new extensions and give feedback.
+Test extensions and give feedback.
 [Tips for working together](https://github.com/datenstrom/community/discussions/760) and [API for developers](https://datenstrom.se/yellow/help/api-for-developers).

 ## Acknowledgements